 - PEBB (Public Employees Benefits Board) Program health plans

 Medicare Star Quality Ratings

-Our Medicare Advantage health plan in Washington was rated 4.5 out of 5 stars for 2018.
-Our 4.5 out of 5 star rating is based on quality, service, and member satisfaction, so you get the peace of mind that comes with knowing you're getting high-quality care and coverage — all in a single plan at a great value.3
+Our Medicare Advantage health plan was rated 4.5 out of 5 Stars in Washington for 2021.
+The Medicare Star Rating is based on quality, service, and member satisfaction.
+Our high rating means you can have peace of mind knowing that you're getting high-quality care and coverage — all in a single plan at a great value.3

 NCQA Quality Rating

 Kaiser Permanente Washington Medicare Advantage (HMO) plan was rated 4.5 out of 5 in the National Committee for Quality Assurance (NCQA) Medicare Health Insurance Plan Ratings 2019-2020.4